Package 'midfieldr'

 Format

-data.table with 150 rows and 5 columns keyed by student ID.
-The variables are:
+data.table with 1095 rows and 13 columns keyed by student ID and term.

 mcid